-Mrs POWER (Elder) (14:26): Thank you.
-My question is to the Minister for Energy and Mining.
-Can the minister update the house on the contribution mining is making to the South Australian economy and the jobs created for South Australians?
+Ms LUETHEN (King) (14:31): My question is to the Minister for Energy and Mining.
+Can the minister please update the house on the contribution mining is making to the South Australian economy and the jobs created for South Australians?

 The Hon.
 D.C.
 VAN HOLST PELLEKAAN (Stuart—Minister for Energy and Mining) (14:32): Thank you to the member for King, an outstanding local member of parliament—and, yes, I can.
 It is with great pleasure that I can talk about the contribution of the mining sector to our economy and to employment.
 We would all know that over the last 18 months or more the global pandemic has had a huge impact, an enormous impact on our state's economy and further afield, and the mining sector has worked extraordinarily hard to keep itself afloat.

 Obviously, the companies want to keep working, want to keep earning, but from the government's perspective the reason this has been so important is that it has kept people employed—kept thousands and thousands of people employed in South Australia—and, also very importantly, kept the flow of raw materials and processed materials coming out of these mining operations which then go on whether to export or whether as inputs into other parts of our economy.
 It is incredibly important, and very hard work has achieved great results, including some record sales performance results for the mining sector during this time.

 I say again that, most importantly, keeping their employees working has been the greatest contribution of this sector.
 Of course, the government has contributed as well.
 The government has worked incredibly closely with the resources industry, with SA Health, with all the authorities in place during the global pandemic.
 We have contributed in other ways too.
 We have tried very hard to support the industry at the exploration end.
 We all know that exploration is an expensive business.
 It's a risky business but, when exploration is fruitful, it rewards our economy enormously, but it also takes quite a while.